Regularity Conditions for Critical Point Convergence: Theory

-We now have that $p$ is a local maxima of $f$, if and only if, for $n$ large enough, $p_n$ is also a local maxima of $f_n$, and similarly for saddles and local minima.
-Noting Lemma \ref{lemma:mfld_to_R}, the result now follows.
-The final statement in the theorem then follows directly from Theorem \ref{thm:homological_index}.\end{proof}
+Combining the above, we see that if $f$ has a single isolated critical point, then that critical point is a local maxima of $f$, if and only if, $f_n$ eventually has exactly one local maxima.
+Noting Lemma \ref{lemma:mfld_to_R}, we obtain $N_M(f_n)\rightarrow N_M(f)$, as desired.
+The final statement in the theorem then follows directly from Theorem \ref{thm:homological_index}. \end{proof}